Maximeo105/Time-Robust-Sequence-Classification-with-LMU/README.md

 ## Overview

-This project compares a Legendre Memory Units (LMU) againts a LSTM on a temporal sequence classification task where labels depend on both event content (images) and inter-event timing intervals (on the order of seconds)
+This self directed project compares a Legendre Memory Units (LMU) againts a LSTM on a temporal sequence classification task where labels depend on both event content (images) and inter-event timing intervals (on the order of seconds)

 key contribution : LMUs process continuous-time inputs accurately with small datasets and remain stable under change to timing discretization (dt), whereas LSTMs are less accurate and doesn't remain stable under different dt.
 This can help artificial intelligence agents to better predict where to direct their attention or interpret inputs based of real word timing.